maayane/catsHTM/README.md

 catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs, originally written in Matlab by Eran O. Ofek.
 Here we present the Python version.

 ## Full Documenation
-Preliminary documentation as well as the Matlab version are available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html
+Preliminary documentation, as well as the Matlab version are available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html

 ## Installation
 `pip install catsHTM`